Legislation

 The Mental Health Act 1983 (MHA)

-The MHA (further amended in 2007) is the law in England and Wales that sets out when a person with a ‘mental disorder’ can be admitted, detained and treated in hospital against their wishes.
+The Mental Health Act (further amended in 2007) is the law in England and Wales that sets out when a person with a ‘mental disorder’ can be admitted, detained and treated in hospital against their wishes.
 This is either for their own health and safety, or for the protection of other people.
 Before a service user can be detained under the MHA, their nearest relative should normally be contacted.

 The MHA is divided into sections.
 A service user can be kept in hospital under different sections for assessment and treatment for mental disorder.
 It is commonly known as being ‘sectioned’ or ’detained’.
 Although most sections are for specific lengths of time, the responsible clinician can discharge a section at any time during the detention period if they believe the service user is well enough.
 The MHA outlines a legal framework that has to be followed to ensure service users’ rights are protected.